jayfoss/ultimate-timetable-utility/README.md

 ------------------

 ## Client
 The client is a single page site that uses JavaScript requests to load pages.
+It works best in Chrome!
 - To get Started, navigate to the Register page to create your account.
 - Once your account has been successfully created, you will be navigated to the login page.
 - Login to the app and you will be presented with the task list screen and an option to create a task.